 But before we start, can you briefly introduce yourself to our readers?

 Hi, thanks for having me!
-I am Frans Björk.
-I run the label Kallkällan together with Sven Berensmann and I make music as Frank Borjak.
+I make music as Frank Borjak and I run the label Kallkällan together with Sven Berensmann.

 Thanks.
 Can you tell us a little more about the label and its philosophy?